satrajit-chatterjee/motion_planning_demo/README.md

 path and checking whether the path is still valid under given constraints.

 ### 9. Controller Implementation

+The controller manager was implemented in the sub-package named ["sim-manager"](https://github.com/satrajit-chatterjee/kr_mav_control/tree/master/sim_manager) inside the forked controller repository that can be found [here](https://github.com/satrajit-chatterjee/kr_mav_control).
+In here the sim_manager.py script manages the trajectory execution with a quadrotor.

+Inside here, a separate thread is started that continuously [publishes the odometry](https://github.com/satrajit-chatterjee/kr_mav_control/blob/master/sim_manager/scripts/sim_manager.py#L137) of the quadrotor.
+In another thread a ["manager"](https://github.com/satrajit-chatterjee/kr_mav_control/blob/master/sim_manager/scripts/sim_manager.py#L152) function is called which starts the motors of the quadrotor, commands it to take off, and then commands it to follow the generated path that the sim_manager node has subscribed to.

+The [plan_callback](https://github.com/satrajit-chatterjee/kr_mav_control/blob/master/sim_manager/scripts/sim_manager.py#L44) for the plan subscriber fetches the published optimal trajectory and generates intermediate waypoints along the trajectory by discretizing the path at a user-defined resolution.

 ### 10. Setup Instructions